TeachBooks/HOS-workbook/book/intro.md

 (intro)=
-# Welcome to the Template Book
+# Welcome to the HOS Workbook

-_Write book intro here.
-This is the first page the student will see when opening the url._

-This book can be used as a template for other books.
-It includes all software developed by the CEG interactive books initiative and make it easier to keep various software in those other books up to date.
+More information may or may not be provided here at a later time.

 ---